DFAWX31/OS-ktu-s4-c-programs/README.md

 ```sh
 clang filename.c -o filename
 ```
-*Ignore the void main to int error in clang or better gcc*
+*Ignore the void main to int warning in clang or better gcc*

 and then